mystor/rust-cpp/README.md

 the [`cpp` crate module level documentation](https://docs.rs/cpp).

-## Diference with the [`cxx`](https://cxx.rs) crate
+## Differences with the [`cxx`](https://cxx.rs) crate

-This crate allow to write C++ code "inline" while with the [`cxx`](https://cxx.rs) crate, you have to write a bit of boiler plate to have calls to functions declared in a different .cpp file.
+This crate allows to write C++ code "inline" within yout Rust functions, while with the [`cxx`](https://cxx.rs) crate, you have to write a bit of boiler plate to have calls to functions declared in a different `.cpp` file.
-Having C++ code inline with the rust code might be helpful when trying to call to a C++ library and that there are many roundtrip with small code snippet within a function.
+Having C++ code inline might be helpful when trying to call to a C++ library and that one may whish to make plenty of call to small snipets.
-It can be fastidious to write and maintain the boiler plate for many small functions in different places, so this crate helps reducing boiler plate.
+It can otherwise be fastidious to write and maintain the boiler plate for many small functions in different places.

-That said, these crate could be used in together.
-The cxx crate also offer some types such as `CxxString` and co. that can also be used wth this crate.
-The cxx bridge also does more type checking which can avoid some errors.
+These crate can also be used in together.
+The `cxx` crate offer some usefull types such as `CxxString` that can also be used wth this crate.

+The `cxx` bridge does more type checking which can avoid some classes of errors.
+While this crate can only check for equal size and alignement.

 ## History